 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belle is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Belle is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Belle who work in sales jobs (25.04%), management occupations (11.07%), and office and administrative support (10.22%).

-As is often the case in a small city, Belle doesn't have a public transportation system that people use for their commute.
+Belle is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Belle in 2022 was $27,543, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,172 for a family of four.
 However, Belle contains both very wealthy and poor people as well.